Ibaraki Sake Breweries

 Nemoto Shuzo Sake Brewery

-Since 1603, NEMOTO SHUZO Co., Ltd., have been producing sake for over four hundred years.
-Sake is skilfully produced in the unspoiled natural surroundings of Oku-kuji.
-Following their ancestors’ traditional sake brewing expertise and techniques, we pursue the finest tasting sake, assessing the taste of the rice harvested that year, the influence of the day-to-day changes in the weather, and using ancient skills.
+Our brewery is located in the area called Oku-kuji (Yamagata, Hitachiomiya City, Ibaraki Prefecture).
+The Oku-kuji area is a broad natural enclave with tranquil rural views, situated near Mt.
+Yamizo, a prefectural natural park, and the Kuji River, where a pristine stream flows.
+Since 1603, Nemoto Shuzo Sake Brewery has been producing sake for over four hundred years.
+Our sake is skilfully produced in the unspoiled natural surroundings of Oku-kuji.
+Following our ancestors’ traditional sake brewing expertise and techniques, we pursue the finest tasting sake, assessing the taste of the rice harvested that year, the influence of the day-to-day changes in the weather, and using our ancient skills.
+We intend to continue to commit ourselves to passionately producing the best tasting sake and endeavour to craft sake that pleases our customers the most.

 Representative: Akihiro Nemoto